Berthold II, Duke of Carinthia: Marriages and children

-In his second marriage, Berthold was married to Beatrice, sister of Count Theodoric I of Montbéliard.
+In his second marriage, Berthold was married to Beatrice of Montbéliard, a daughter of Count Louis of Montbéliard and his wife Sophie, Countess of Bar.

+Legacy

-In the end, the Zähringer were able to maintain their position, when around 1098 Berthold II reached an agreement with the Hohenstaufen duke Frederick I of Swabia, retaining the title of "Duke of Zähringen".
-From 1112, Herman II, son of Herman I, ruled as Margrave of Baden.
+In the end, the Zähringer were able to maintain their position, and around 1098, Berthold's son Berthold II reached an agreement with the Hohenstaufen duke Frederick I of Swabia, retaining the title of "Duke of Zähringen".
+From 1112, Herman II, son of Herman I, ruled as margrave of Baden.